 The new registration policy forces "unregistered" immigrants to choose between two risky options.
-Choosing to submit the designated form to the federal government, once it is available, may put them at risk of being placed in removal proceedings.
+Choosing to submit the designated form to the federal government may put them at risk of being placed in removal proceedings.
 Choosing not to submit it may put them at risk of future criminal prosecution for failing to register if they are apprehended by ICE at a later point.

-Additionally, it raises the possibility that immigrants who are already registered-including those with legal status-may be arrested and prosecuted for failing to carry proof of their registration with them at all times or failing to provide it to law enforcement when asked.
+Additionally, it raises the possibility that immigrants who are already registered-including those with legal status-may be arrested and prosecuted for failing to carry proof of their registration with them at all times or failing to provide it to law enforcement when asked (once the rule goes into effect).